pe-st/garmin-connect-export/README.md

 Forks and Branches section above).

 In 2021 this fork was [detached from the original repo](https://github.com/pe-st/garmin-connect-export/issues/53);
-in what concerns Github, the repo isn't a fork anymore, but a new "original".
+in what concerns GitHub, the repo isn't a fork anymore, but a new "original".
 For the history of this fork see the [CHANGELOG](CHANGELOG.md)